Nabihealth/nabi-info/TOS.md

 ### CONTACT US

-You can reach us at contact@nabi.health for any questions about these Terms, your use of the app or website, or any other concerns.
+You can reach us at reachout@nabi.health for any questions about these Terms, your use of the app or website, or any other concerns.